scipy-conference/scipy_proceedings/papers/00_intro/intro.rst

 projects of interest to attendees.
 The topics covered in those days spanned a wide array of domains and attracted attendees from across the globe.
-In particular, the two central themes this year emphasized Python use within Quantitative Finance and Computational Social Sciences as well as the emergent area of Data Science.
+In particular, the two central themes this year emphasized Python use within Quantitative Finance and Computational Social Sciences and the emergent area of Data Science.
 The conference minisymposia also attracted exceptional representation from the scientific disciplines highlighted in those additional domain-specific tracks :